atharva-keny-0812/AADLtoPiCalculus/README.md

 ## C. Analysis and Verification Proofs

 Here, we present different analysis and verification tasks performed using the MWB tool.
 We have used a typical basic development computer with this configuration: Apple M3 system with 8-core CPU, up to 10-core GPU, 8 GB to 24 GB of unified memory, and up to 2 TB SSD storage, running a virtual machine Ubuntu standard PC based on the i440FX + PIIX chipset from 1996 (i386 architecture), with 2 GB of RAM, a 6.76 GB disk.
 All properties have been verified successfully using MWB, and all verification scripts are available in this repository.
-It is also possible to use CADP as indicated in the paper, by just using the PIC2LNT module.
+It is also possible to use CADP tool as indicated in the paper, by just using the PIC2LNT module.

 **Simulation** (c.f.
 Figure below)